tobydriscoll/udmath305/_notes/linear-equations/60-oscillators.md

 $$y_p(t) = \frac{A}{(i\omega)^2+2c(i\omega)+\omega_0^2} e^{i\omega t}.$$

-We call this the (misnomer) *steady-state response* or the forced response.
+We call this the (slight misnomer) *steady-state response* or the forced response.
 Once the transient has (exponentially) died away, this is all that's left.

 If the driving force were $3\sin(6t)$, for example, we'd set $\omega=6$, $A=3$, and take the imaginary part of $y_p$.